 Scenes from earlier in the year did not bode well for buying a Tesla.
-Wait times for a new model seemed to be pretty extreme, especially if you were hoping to get a Tesla Model X. Demand for the cars has been growing, and the company had problems keeping up — which was worsened by issues with inflation and in the supply chain.
+Wait times for a new model seemed to be pretty extreme, especially if you were hoping to get a Tesla Model X. Demand for the cars has been growing, and the company has previously had problems keeping up — which was worsened by issues with inflation and in the supply chain.

 Here's everything you need to know about Tesla wait times, including how long you have to wait and what you can do to try to shorten the wait time.